percona/pmm-doc/docs/quickstart.md

 === "MySQL 5.7 or 8.0"

-    Before you add MySQL datbase for moniitoring you should have a database account for PMM.
+    Before you add MySQL database for moniitoring you should have a database account for PMM.
 To create an account using MySQL CLI, see [here](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mysql.html#create-a-database-account-for-pmm).

     To add MySQL database for monitoring, do the following: